cits5501/cits5501.github.io/assets/workshops/workshop06.md

 **Exercise**:

-- Looking at the original grammar -- how many tests would we need to write if we wanted to get the following sorts of coverage for this grammar?
+- Looking at the original grammar -- consider how many tests we would need to write if we wanted to get the following sorts of coverage for this grammar.

   a. terminal coverage
   b. production coverage

+  What would be the minimum number of tests needed?
+How many tests do you think would be most appropriate?